LIT-Protocol/js-sdk/README.md

 - yarn gitCommit OR git commit -m "message"
 - yarn gitPush OR git push

 // 3.
-Publish using lerna and a custom script that creates a separated vanilla version of the SDK (Make sure you run `yarn npm login` first.) yarn publish:packages
+Publish using lerna and a custom script that creates a separated vanilla version of the SDK (Make sure you run `yarn npm login`) yarn publish:packages

 ```